ibm-cloud-docs/data-virtualization/README.md

 # Data Virtualization
  data-virtualization

-This repo contains the IBM Cloud Docs content for Data Virtualization as a Service.
+This repo contains the IBM Cloud Docs content for Watson Query on Cloud Pak for Data as a Service.